Please note: this review is for the 2006 season rather than the current season.

 Overall, I was scared only once.
 This is because I went and saw texas chainsaw massacre a few weeks ago and I heard a chainsaw and ran for my life.
 Other than that, I didn't find it all that entertaining.
 The actors didn't really seem to be trying to scare us though, we just sort of walked by most of them and said "hey".
 I wasn't all that impressed.
 I scare very very easily too and for me not to get scared says something.

-View all The Wisconsin Fear Grounds reviews
+View all ANARCHY, presented by the Wisconsin Fear Grounds reviews